 The Program, by virtue of its breadth, has access to the facilities of all the departments, institutes, and centers of its faculty members.
 These include the Institute for Systems Research, the Institute for Advanced Computer Studies, the Center for Advanced Study of Language, the Maryland Neuroimaging Center, and the various well-equipped research laboratories and department facilities of the faculty.
 Animal facilities are available where necessary.
-NACS has developed a very close collaboration with the National Institute of Deafness and Other Communication Disorders (NIDCD) of the NIH.
-NACS students can conduct research in cellular and molecular neurobiology and imaging of the human CNS with mentors at NIDCD, most of whom are NACS adjunct faculty.
-Thus, the NIDCD-NACS relationship extends research and training opportunities for students while they get their degrees from the NACS program.
-NACS has also developed a similar joint research program with researchers at the Children's National Medical Center (CNMC).
+NACS has developed close collaborations with the National Institutes of Health (NIH), Children's National Medical Center (CNMC), and Walter Reed National Military Medical Center (WRNMMC).
+NACS students can conduct research in laboratories with NACS adjunct faculty at these institutions.
+Thus, these relationships extend research and training opportunities for students while they get their degrees from the NACS program.

 Assistant Director - Pam Komarek